barrettd/Raspberry-Pi-Cpp/README.md

 1. cd ../build
 2. sudo bin/GpioTest

-The test application, GpioTest, sets up an input GPIO object for GPIO_04 (a button) and an output GPIO object for GPIO_14 (a LED.)
+The test application, GpioTest, sets up two GPIO pins.

+One pin, GPIO_04, is configured as an input to sense a momentary button.

+The other pin, GPIO_14, is configured as an output to drive a LED.

-The application loops for 10 seconds reading the state from the button and writing state to the LED.
+The first test loops for 10 seconds, reading the button state and then sending that state to the LED.

-Given the proper circuit protection, you should be able to put this together on a proto board and watch the LED respond to your button press.
-The test application exits after 10 seconds has elapsed.
+The second test also runs for 10 seconds, but this time the GPIO_04 line is configured to trigger on a rising edge signal.
+We perform a blocking read on the input pin.
+When the edge is detected, we toggle the LED state.

 Remember that the GPIO pins can be harmed by voltages higher than 3.3V or by excessive currents.
 A good value for the LED current limiting resistor may be around 330Ω and the pull-up resistor on the button may be about 10KΩ.